Solin: Transport

 Solin is situated on the D8 (E65) Adriatic road ("Jadranska magistrala"), that becomes a 4-lane "Split bypass road" here and continues south towards Split and further down the Adriatic coast.
 A big roundabout south of the city centre is a major intersection with a D1 (E59) road that connects the area of Split conurbation with the A1 Zagreb-Split highway.

-Zagreb - Split railway passes through the city territory.
+The Zagreb-Split railway passes through the city territory.
 Although there is a train station in Solin (2 km to the west of the city centre), only regional trains stop here.
 Regional rail transport is to be intensified because of the Split Suburban Railway project.

-Split Airport (SPU) in Kaštela is situated 15 km to the west of Solin, well connected by roads and local transport.
+Split Airport (SPU) in Kaštela is situated 15 km to the west of Solin, well-connected by roads and local transport.

-Public transport is organized by several bus lines operated by Promet Split company that provides public transport for the Split conurbation.
+Public transport is organized by several bus lines operated by the Promet Split company, which provides public transport for the Split conurbation.
 These routes are: